-ARTICLE V. SUBDIVISION REGULATIONS
+ARTICLE VII.
+SUBDIVISION REGULATIONSSection 1.

-Section 1.
 General Standards

-- A. All standards set forth herein shall apply to all parcels of a subdivision, regardless of whether said parcels have been sold, rented, or offered for sale or lease singly or collectively. - B. All standards set forth herein shall apply to the extent that they are applicable as determined by the Planning Board and are required minimum standards.
-In certain circumstances where a subdivision application would otherwise be returned to the applicant as incomplete, the Planning Board, consistent with good planning practices and at its discretion, may by majority vote waive one or more of the submission requirements. - C. Land to be subdivided shall be of such character that it can be used safely for building purposes without danger to health or peril from fire, flood, or other natural hazard and shall be in keeping with the objectives of the Town Plan, should one be developed.
+- A. All standards set forth herein shall apply to all parcels of a subdivision, including the first four (4) parcels, regardless of whether said parcels have been sold, rented, or offered for sale or lease singly or collectively. - B. All standards set forth herein shall apply to the extent that they are applicable as determined by the Planning Board and are required minimum standards.
+Only where exceptional conditions warrant, shall the Planning Board require such additional measures as are reasonable and appropriate under the circumstances, to accomplish the purposes of these Regulations.
+Such exceptional conditions shall be fully documented. - C. Land to be subdivided shall be of such character that it can be used safely for building purposes without danger to health or peril from fire, flood, or other natural hazard and shall be in keeping with the objectives of the Town Plan, should one be developed.